saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 Solving this recursion results in a final complexity of **O(n)**, where *n* is the length of the input string.

-In summary, although the automaton has constant operations for each individual step, the recursive procedure generates a total complexity that is linear with respect to the input length.
+In summary, altough the automaton has constant operations for each individual step, the recursive procedure generates a total complexity that is linear with respect to the input length.

 ---

 ### Regular Expression Complexity (Python)

-The time complexity of validating strings using regular expressions in Python can be analyzed as follows:
+The time complex of validating strings using regular expressions in Python can be analyzed as follows:

 - **Initial Evaluation:**
-Initially determining whether a string matches the defined general pattern is a simple operation, performed immediately by the Python standard library (`re`), which is considered constant time **O(1)**.
+Initially determining whether a string matches the defined general pattern is a simple operation, performed immediately by the Python standard library (`re`), which is considered constant time **O(1)**

 - **String Scanning:**
 The main evaluation involves examining each character in the string to check for a match with the defined pattern.
-Since the regular expression contains a fixed and constant number of forbidden sequences (independent of the string length), this process takes a time proportional to the total length of the input string (**O(n)**).
+Since the regular expression contains a fixed and constant number of forbidden sequences (independent of the string length) this process takes a time proportional to the total length of the input string (**O(n)**)

-Since each character is inspected exactly once in the worst case, the evaluation complexity is directly expressed as **O(n)**, where *n* is the length of the string.
+Since each character is inspected exactly once in the worst case, the evaluation complexity is directly expressed as **O(n)** where *n* is the length of the string.

 ---